Commissions

 Style

-I am a plein air colourist at heart, so my jam is painting outdoors from life and capturing the light key and atmosphere.
-For commissions generally working outdoors is not possible so I generally work from reference photos.
-It's super important that these photos are of a high quality.
-I primarily work with oils, but am happy to have a go at other mediums if you have something specific in mind, and I'll be honest if I think you might be better off with another artist.
-Get in touch and we can chat about it, I'm always happy to offer advice.
+I’m a plein air colourist at heart — I’m happiest painting outdoors from life, capturing the light and atmosphere.
+For commissions, working outdoors isn’t usually possible so I work from reference photos.
+It really helps if the photos are good quality.
+I primarily work with oils, but I’m happy to try other mediums if you have something specific in mind — and I’ll be honest if I think you might be better off with another artist.
+Get in touch and we can chat about it.